-В ehavior Intervention Plan Grading Rubric Evaluation Standards Required Components Minimize use of first person (i.e., using "I" or "We") throughout the entire assignment.
+Behavior Intervention Plan Grading Rubric Evaluation Standards Required Components Minimize use of first person (i.e., using "I" or "We") throughout the entire assignment.
 Use excellent written language (per APA style) throughout.
-Integrate findings from one recent (2012 or later) research article from a special education peer-reviewed journal in the comprehensive Intervention Plan.
-Cite each of your textbooks' authors one time in this assignment.
-Use the technical terms as identified in texts (e.g., antecedent, consequence, function, specific schedules of reinforcement) throughout the assignment v. synonyms.
+Integrate findings from one recent (2014 or later) research article from a special education peerreviewed journal in the comprehensive Intervention Plan.
+Cite each of your textbooks at least once Use the technical terms as identified in texts (e.g., antecedent, consequence, function, specific schedules of reinforcement) throughout the assignment v. synonyms.
 Do not use any identifying information of people, schools, or school systems.
 Maintain confidentiality in written documents and in appendices in all EDSE 502 assignments.
-Points Earned Expected Outcome ✓ Restate hypothesis from FBA ✓ Identify the desired replacement or alternative behavior ✓ Identify the behavioral objective/goal with all components ✓ Builds on data from FBA / 3 Reinforcer / Activity Pref.
-Assessment ✓ Use at least two methods to identify reinforcers and activity preferences ✓ Describe how you plan to integrate the reinforcers/preferences into the intervention [then be sure you do this] / 6 Comprehensive Intervention Plan Focus this section on one comprehensive intervention for achieving the behavioral objective and changing the behavior of concern a.
+Points Earned Expected Outcome a.
+Restate hypothesis from FBA b.
+Identify the desired replacement or alternative behavior c.
+Identify the behavioral objective/goal with all components d.
+Builds on data from FBA / 3 Reinforcer / Activity Pref.
+Assessment a.
+Use at least two methods to identify reinforcers and activity preferences b.
+Describe how you plan to integrate the reinforcers/preferences into the intervention / 6 Comprehensive Intervention Plan Focus this section on one comprehensive intervention for achieving the behavioral objective and changing the behavior of concern a.
 Identify the behavioral objective (restated from above, in Expected Outcome). b.
 Identify and describe the name of the intervention. c.
 Describe how you plan to teach the student his/her part of the intervention, which likely includes the student's replacement behavior.
-Ensure the intervention is the least intrusive and most positive intervention that is likely to bring about the desired behavior change. / 11 d.
-Describe the intervention in a way that is specific enough that a substitute teacher could implement tasks e.
+Ensure the intervention is the least intrusive and most positive intervention that is likely to bring about the desired behavior change. d.
+Describe the intervention in a way that is specific enough for a substitute to implement tasks / 11

+A Identity and describe the specific reinforcement e.
 Identify and describe the specific reinforcement schedule for reinforcers you plan to integrate into your intervention plan (some plans already have reinforcement components, for which you identify the schedule of reinforcement) f.
-For each / all tasks (for each of above), tell who is responsible for what and the timeframe for implementation ✓ Develop all materials for implementation (these should be labeled and placed in Appendices) g.
+For each / all tasks, tell who is responsible for what and the timeframe for implementation g.
+Develop all materials for implementation (these should be labeled and placed in Appendices) h.
 Provide support for the method/s you plan for the intervention from one or more recent (2012 or later) research articles published in an education or psychology peer-reviewed journal.
-The content from the article should provide data that supports the use of that intervention (i.e., the • • intervention would likely be considered an evidence-based practice) which has been validated for students who are similar age, similar characteristics, & similar behaviors h.
-Excellent written language throughout Evaluation and ✓ Develop the data collection system and / 4 Impact of corresponding graph Intervention ✓ Identify the single-subject research design you Plan plan to use.
-Be sure your intervention plan reflects the single-subject research design (e.g., if using alternating treatments, then each treatment needs to be described as an intervention in the Intervention Plan).
+The content from the article should provide data that supports the use of that intervention (i.e., the intervention would likely be considered an evidence-based practice) which has - ' been validated for students who are similar age, characteristics, & behaviors Evaluation and / 4 a.
+Develop the data collection system and corresponding graph / 4 Impact of b.
+Identify the single-subject research design you plan to Intervention Plan use.
+Be sure your intervention plan reflects the single- subject research design (e.g., if using alternating treatments, then each treatment needs to be described as an intervention in the Intervention Plan).
 Be sure your graph is set up to match the single-subject research design.
-Be sure all of this matches your behavioral objective. / ✓ Tell how you will evaluate whether or not the Deflection Tell how you will evaluate whether or not the intervention plan is working /9 Reflection ✓ Tell how you will evaluate whether or not the intervention plan is working Suggest/discuss strengths and limitations of your /2 Reflection √ Tell how you will evaluate whether or not the intervention plan is working Suggest/discuss strengths and limitations of your plan. /2 Reflection Tell how you will evaluate whether or not the intervention plan is working Suggest/discuss strengths and limitations of your plan.
-Briefly, reflect on what have you learned about /2 Reflection √ Tell how you will evaluate whether or not the intervention plan is working Suggest/discuss strengths and limitations of your plan.
-Briefly, reflect on what have you learned about planning the use of data to create an effective /2 Reflection √ Tell how you will evaluate whether or not the intervention plan is working Suggest/discuss strengths and limitations of your plan.
-Briefly, reflect on what have you learned about planning the use of data to create an effective learning environment and about the role of /2 √ Tell how you will evaluate whether or not the intervention plan is working Suggest/discuss strengths and limitations of your plan.
+Be sure all of this matches your behavioral objective. c.
+Tell how you will evaluate whether or not the intervention plan is working Reflection a.
+Discuss strengths & limitations of your plan. /2 b.
 Briefly, reflect on what have you learned about planning the use of data to create an effective learning environment and about the role of behavior as a vehicle for communication?
-Reflection APA Technical √ Tell how you will evaluate whether or not the intervention plan is working Suggest/discuss strengths and limitations of your plan.
-Briefly, reflect on what have you learned about planning the use of data to create an effective learning environment and about the role of behavior as a vehicle for communication? /2 ✓ ✓ Tell how you will evaluate whether or not the intervention plan is working Suggest/discuss strengths and limitations of your plan.
-Briefly, reflect on what have you learned about planning the use of data to create an effective learning environment and about the role of behavior as a vehicle for communication? ✓ ✓ Tell how you will evaluate whether or not the intervention plan is working Suggest/discuss strengths and limitations of your plan.
-Briefly, reflect on what have you learned about planning the use of data to create an effective learning environment and about the role of behavior as a vehicle for communication?
-APA citations within the plan and in References ✓✓ Tell how you will evaluate whether or not the intervention plan is working Suggest/discuss strengths and limitations of your plan.
-Briefly, reflect on what have you learned about planning the use of data to create an effective learning environment and about the role of behavior as a vehicle for communication?
-APA citations within the plan and in References are accurate APA style and formatting used throughout; ✓✓ Tell how you will evaluate whether or not the intervention plan is working Suggest/discuss strengths and limitations of your plan.
-Briefly, reflect on what have you learned about planning the use of data to create an effective learning environment and about the role of behavior as a vehicle for communication?
-APA citations within the plan and in References are accurate
+APA Technical a.
+APA citations within the plan and in References (per / 2 APA Manual 7 th edition) are accurate b.
+APA style and formatting used throughout; graduate- level writing, including a title page, an abstract and reference list.
+Total Points Earned / 28